-I broke promises to people who I loved, I failed them in many ways.
-I drank too much and spent money as soon as it went into my pocket.
-I once had so many overdraft fees against my checking account that I only had $50 dollars left of a $500 paycheck.
+I broke promises to people who I loved; I failed them in many ways.
+With my depression, I drank too much and spent money as soon as it went into my pocket.
+Once, I had so many overdraft fees against my checking account that I only had $50 dollars left of a $500 paycheck.
 I found new words to describe myself.
 Loser.
 Failure.

 I had great success in high school as a writer; now out of college with no prospects, I told myself new stories:

 You’ll never amount to anything.

 You’ll never become who you want to become.

 You are all you will ever be.

 Having swallowed these stories down, I allowed my life to conform to the life of one who was worthless.
 I stopped caring what I looked like, I stopped cleaning my house, I stopped talking to people and stayed in my house on my couch waiting, hoping to die.

 I Haven’t Been Alone

 Here is where I’ve got to say, even though I have had a rough time learning to juggle these illnesses, I have been so fortunate in this life.
 I have never been alone in this fight.